-A deck is a platform structure that is typically connected to a house, built outdoors above the ground, it provides many potential uses.
 Although decks can have many purposes, the main purpose of the deck is to extend the living area of the home, add more usable space, security and comfort.
 Looking to build a deck or upgrade your current one?
-Great!
 The next step is to pick the type of decking material to use for your project.
-Today we will talk about the seven most popular types of deck materials.
 Until recently the only material options were cedar and redwood, but there are so many more types of material available today!
-Let’s discuss them in more detail.
+Here's a look at your top options:

 - Pressure-Treated: Pressure-treated deck materials are very popular because they are perfect for places with high exposure to moisture and are very cost-effective.
 The materials come pre-treated to protect against dry rot, termites, and insects.
 The main downside to pressure-treated wood is that, in the past, it contained arsenic which is hazardous to your health.
 Since 2004 a different anti-rot treatment is used in it – copper, which can only be hazardous to your health if it is burned.

 - Cedar: Nothing can beat the natural charm and character of real wood.
 Cedar deck material naturally looks beautiful, is easy to work with, and is inexpensive.
 If you were thinking about installing cedar decking by yourself, purchase only darker colored “heartwood common”.
 All other materials are not very durable and can develop rot very quickly.
 Cedar decks can last up to 15 – 20 years, but they require regular maintenance and refinishing every year.